Twinklebear/tobj/README.md

 ===
 A tiny OBJ loader, inspired by Syoyo's excellent [tinyobjloader](https://github.com/syoyo/tinyobjloader).
 Aims to be a simple and lightweight option for loading OBJ files, just returns two vecs containing loaded models and materials.
-All models are made of triangles, any quad or polygon faces in an OBJ file will be converted to triangles.
+All models are made of triangles, quad or polygon faces in an OBJ file will be converted to triangles if desired, or left as n-gons if not.
 Note that only polygons that are trivially convertible to triangle fans are supported, arbitrary polygons may not behave as expected.
 The best solution would be to re-export your mesh using only triangles in your modeling software.